wavemaker/docs/website/blog/2020-06-22-product-update-10-5-whats-new.md

 author: Swetha Kundaram
 ---

-With working from home as the new normal, we are so excited to release another major update with some of the most interesting features in this release.
+With working from home as a new normal, we have released yet another major update with some of the most interesting features in this release.
 To learn about our detailed list of features and fixes, see [WaveMaker Release Notes 10.5](/learn/wavemaker-release-notes/v10-5-0).

 Let's jump straight to see what's new in this release!